 3. Equity Funds

 Equity funds invest in stock securities and represent the largest category of mutual funds.
 Generally, the investment objective of this class of funds is long-term capital growth.
 There are, however, many different types of equity funds differentiate by their geographical, market capitalization, and style focuses.
-One of the ways to understand the universe of equity funds is to use a style box, an example of which is below.

 4. Balanced Funds